 CAT analysis of NDC announcement

-Our analysis shows South Korea would need to further increase its current 2030 climate target to a 59% reduction below 2018 emissions (equivalent to an absolute national emissions level of 301 MtCO2e excl.
-LULUCF in 2030—within its borders and excluding offsets) for it to be compatible with a 1.5°C pathway and be on track to achieve net zero CO2 in 2050.
+While the new target represents a significant improvement to the country’s 2030 target submitted in December 2020, it is not yet aligned to what is needed globally to meet the Paris Agreement’s 1.5°C temperature limit.
+Our analysis shows South Korea would need to further increase its current 2030 climate target to a 59% reduction below 2018 emissions (equivalent to an absolute national emissions level of 302 MtCO2e excl.
+LULUCF in 2030—within its borders and excluding offsets) for it to be compatible with a 1.5°C pathway.

 Global Warming Potential (GWP) values